cibotech/evilplot/README.md

 > ~ fastOptJS
 ```
 3. go to `localhost:12345/index.html` in your browser

+Running unit tests:
+Running unit tests requires PhantomJS and they must be run from `sbt`, not from within IntelliJ.

 sbt note:
 Per the [ScalaTest installation instructions](http://www.scalatest.org/install), add this line to ~/.sbt/0.13/global.sbt: